-The fiddle (or bowed lute) originated in West Africa from a string instrument referred to as Gonje by the Hausa people in Nigeria, Gondze in Ghana and Nyanyeru in the country known today as Senegal (Senegambia).
+The fiddle (or bowed lute) originated in West Africa from a string instrument referred to as Gonje (pictured above) by the Hausa people in Nigeria, Gondze in Ghana and Nyanyeru in the country known today as Senegal (Senegambia).
 The instrument has one, two, or three strings and rests on the side of your body’s mid-section.
 Through the Transatlantic Slave Trade and enslavement, the instrument was transformed into the fiddle, serving as a hybird of the African and European cultures.

 When African people were initially brought to the American colonies; instruments such as drums were banned.
 This ban stemmed from the Europeans’ fear, the drum was a communications device the enslaved use to secretly exchange messages without their knowledge.
 Although brought over from Africa as well, the fiddle was viewed differently.
 The fiddle was well liked among most Europeans.
 It gained great popularity within both African and European cultures.
 Due to its popularity, often times, slave masters would have enslaved persons play the fiddle at their social events.
 Since Black fiddlers and White fiddlers had two different playing styles and techniques, Black fiddlers would combine the two thereby accomdating Europeans while holding onto their traditional style.
 This incredible fusion became the genre known today as secular folk music.